 - 1. The Cost of Capital is Ignored.
 The internal rate of return does not factor in the cost of capital in its computations.
 Recall that the fundamental concept of time value of money requires all money to be on the same date using an appropriate rate of interest-the cost of capital-before any decision can be made.
-Therefore, if you have not factored in the cost of capital, then your analysis is incomplete. - 2.
-The Magnitude of the Decision is Ignored.
+Therefore, if you have not factored in the cost of capital, then your analysis is incomplete. - The Magnitude of the Decision is Ignored.
 It can easily happen that an alternative has a high IRR but a low NPV.
 For example, using a cost of capital of 10% consider two alternatives.
 Alternative A invests \$1 and one year later returns \$1.50.
 The IRR is 50%, while the NPV is \$0.36.
 Alternative B invests \$1,000 and one year later returns \$1,250.
 The IRR is 25%, while the NPV is \$136.36.
 If choosing between these two options based on the IRR, you select Alternative A, resulting in a net present value that is \$136 lower than for Alternative B.

-1. A project requires an investment of \$225,000 today and is projected to have annual profits of \$34,000 for nine years.
+A project requires an investment of \$225,000 today and is projected to have annual profits of \$34,000 for nine years.
 The capital assets can be sold at the end of the ninth year for \$23,500.
 Calculate the IRR for this project.
 If capital could be acquired at a cost of 12%, should the project be pursued?
+Solution determined that it will cost 4.5 million to purchase the land and prepare it for mining.
+Starting in the second year, the lode is expected to earn net profits of 3 million, which will be sustained for three years before the deposit is depleted.
+Calculate the IRR on the diamond mine.
+If the cost of capital is 21%, should the deposit be acquired?

-IRR=7.91%; do not pursue project
+IRR = 7.91%; do not pursue project

 2. A new diamond deposit has been found in northern Alberta.
-Your researchers have determined that it will cost \$4.5 million to purchase the land and prepare it for mining.
+Your researchers have